pymasterspl/Dshop/roadmap.md

 ## Project Roadmap

 The project will be developed incrementaly.
 We will make sure project is usable on milestones.
-The project will use well established frontend framework, like bootstrap, tailwind, foundation or any other (TBD)
+The project will use well established frontend framework: [Bootstrap](https://getbootstrap.com/)

 ### MVP #1.
 1. Initial setup of the project, including basic automation, basic user models (done).